Join the team

 -

-I have had amazing mentors that filled me with curiosity and excitement about science, and I want to do the same for my students.
-I will try my best to provide you with resources for learning, research, and teaching.
-You should also expect mentorship from me, offering you suggestions and advice every step along your way to become an independent researcher.
+I have had amazing mentors that cared about me as a person and filled me with curiosity and excitement about science, and I want to do the same for my students.
+I will try my best to provide you with resources for learning, research, teaching, and career planning.
+You should also expect supportive mentorship from me, offering you suggestions and advice every step along your way to become an independent researcher.
 We will establish career plans and goals for each semester, and we will meet on a regular basis.
 I am excited to learn and grow with you.

 You can find out more about my past research through Google Scholar.
 You are advised to begin your graduate training by pursuing research projects well within my expertise.
 This way, you can learn more efficiently from me, and we will have the best chance of producing publishable results.
 After you have learned all the basic research tools, you are encouraged to branch out and bring new research ideas to our collaboration.

 There will be times when something goes wrong.
 And there will even be times when you feel that there is no hope left.
-Talk to your friends and your mentors, and then try your best, over and over again.
+Talk to your friends and your mentors, and then try your best.
+One day you will look back and think, wow, it felt like yesterday!
+And now I’m a Dr.!

 -